coryo/RosterFilter/README.md

 # RosterFilter

-a WoW 1.12.1 guild frame. access with `/rf`.
+a WoW 1.12.1 guild frame. based on aux.

+access with `/rf`.

 `/rf scale 0.8` change the window scale